bicycle1885/JSoC2015/Proposal.md

 * July 15-31: Specialization for BioJulia.
     * Support search and alignment for biological sequences defined in BioJulia including short mismatches and gaps.
 * September 1-15: Debug and performance tuning.
     * Brush up details of the program.
+Merging to BioJulia will be done.

 Impact